 Like the seasons, adaptions of YA books seem to be coming and going these days.
 Of late, this seems to be neither a good nor bad trend, as each film in this genre varies in quality.
 For every Harry Potter or Hunger Games, there is an I Am Number Four or The Seeker: The Dark is Rising not far after.

 Comparatively, there are probably more bad than good.
-But most of the “bad” movies have primarily just been mediocre at most, like Divergent, The Mortal Instruments: City of Bones or the Percy Jackson movies.
-Ultimately, this middling majority is also where the latest YA book adaption, If I Stay, falls.
+But most of the “bad” movies have primarily just been mediocre at most, like Divergent or The Mortal Instruments: City of Bones or the Percy Jackson movies.
+Ultimately, this middling majority is also where the latest YA book to film, If I Stay, falls suit.

 Making this even more unfortunate is the fact that her surrounding cast is fairly good across the board.
 The primary stand out comes from veteran actor Stacy Keach as Mia’s wise grandfather, but Joshua Leonard and Mireille Enos are likable and believable enough as Mia’s loose-minded parents.
 Also giving an effectively charming performance is the movie’s main love interest.
 Much like Ansel Elgort in The Fault in Our Stars, Blackley may be a little too sweet and perfect, but he’s still enjoyable and charming as could be.

 Considering what she was working with here (I was given the first couple chapters from the book before the movie began), its safe to say that screenwriter Shauna Cross did a respectable enough job translating this book’s not-amazing dialogue and writing to the screen in a more reasonable and convincing manner.
 Cross makes the dialogue smoother than author Gayle Forman’s rather clumsy and clunky conversations portrays.
 Yet she is still unable to make the movie step away from the tired emotion clichés of the past.